James N Miller & Sons: History

 Miller's remained a family business, passing through several generations.
 The firm was known worldwide for the quality and craftsmanship of their vessels.
 In 1934, brothers Tom and Willie took over the business.
 Their father, James, continued to run the ship chandlers - grocery store until his death in 1944.
 Willie designed and patented a motor driven capstan that was named 'Fifer'.
 It was assembled in an enlarged engineer's shop, previously used to build smaller boats.
 Tom's son, Jimmy, served time in the boatyard, studied naval architecture, and designed many of the fishing boats built.
 Willie's son, Jim, like his father before him, went to Bergius in Glasgow to serve time as an engineer.
 However, he made his name as the Scottish and classical singer, Niven Miller and did not pursue a career in the boatyard.
 After Tom's death, Jimmy took his father's place in the business, with his youngest sister, Jessie working in the office.
 The business continued to flourish.

 With the introduction of steam and motor power, fishing gear became more complex.
 An advertising pamphlet from 1967 has a list of the gear that Miller's made, including net winches, trawl winches and rope coilers.
 Willie retired to New Zealand, leaving Jimmy and Jessie to carry on, but with no sons, it was the end of the Miller line.
 In 1972, Jimmy constructed a steel-hulled fishing boat for George Moodie of Port Seton.
 James McBurney of McTay Marine built the hull and Millers fitted the engine and steering gear and completed fitting out at St Monans.
 This was followed by the Ocean Herald for John McBain of Pittenweem, Ocean Triumph a 76 footer, for Ian Murray of Anstruther and another 76 footer for Robert Clark of North Berwick.

 In 1976, the company was taken over by McTay Marine, a member of the Mowlem group.
 Jimmy and Jessie continued to manage it for a while, but after Jimmy retired, things began to change.
 McTay switched to the construction of steel-hulled fishing boats.
-The yard has closed and lies derelict, more than 200 years of family history had come to an end.
+The yard closed in 1992 after the launch of the second of two small ferries for Caledonian MacBrayne.
+The shed remained derelict until demolished in late 2009, having been damaged by a storm the year before.